engmtcdrm/banner/README.md

 # banner

-Python class to create a banner for command line application.
+Python class to create a banner for command line applications.

 # Examples